yzse/sine/README.md

 "Art" work made using [p5.js](https://p5js.org/get-started/).

-A Sinusodial wave ("sine wave") is a one-dimension motion that wiggles over time is the mathematical basis to explain sounds, vibrations, pendulums... it makes circles "circular" in the same way lines make squares "square".
+A Sinusodial wave ("sine wave") is a one-dimension motion that wiggles over time and acts as the mathematical basis behind sounds, vibrations, pendulums, etc. It makes circles "circular" in the same way lines make squares "square".
 Learn more about the sine wave [here](https://betterexplained.com/articles/intuitive-understanding-of-sine-waves/).

 <!-- ![](https://media.giphy.com/media/yqK3ysMBjZLeDwEVGZ/giphy.gif) -->